You Only Have One Day In Rome…

 The Altare del Patria is a bit of a controversial subject with Romans though.
 I personally quite like the building myself, with its statues and fountains and a staircase even my family would struggle to fill with tat supposedly bound for upstairs, but I do understand their point.
 You see, a large portion of ancient Rome had to be demolished in order to build the Vittorio Emmanuel Monument and this angered plenty.
 They find it annoying that tourists flock in their thousands every day to see the monument sometimes known as The Wedding Cake or The Typewriter but ignore the old ruins behind it that mean so much more to Romans.
 But don’t worry – you can’t be accused of that, you gave 5 minutes to the Roman Forum before you arrived at the Altar of the Fatherland – that’s Brownie points to you.

 For one of best free views of the Roman Forum, climb to the back of the Vittorio Emmanuel Monument (bypassing the main museum entrance and the toilets) and follow signs for the Sky Elevator.
 Pass the Sky Elevator and veer around to the right.
 Et Voila!
-A secret spot no one seems to have cottoned onto yet and you won’t have to pay a cent for it.
+A secret spot with amazing views over old Rome that no one seems to have cottoned onto yet and you won’t have to pay a cent for it.

 4. The Trevi Fountain